Boys Like Girls: Love Drunk (2009–2010)

-"Two Is Better Than One" was serviced to contemporary hit radio on October 19, as the album's second single, featuring and written with Taylor Swift.
+"Two Is Better Than One" was released on contemporary hit radio on October 19, as the album's second single, featuring and written with Taylor Swift.
 The song is about Johnson's previous relationship with a longtime girlfriend.
 It reached number 18 on the Billboard Hot 100.
 Selling 1.7 million copies in the United States, the song was certified platinum by the RIAA.
 Johnson had previously worked with Swift to write the song "You'll Always Find Your Way Back Home", which is featured in Hannah Montana: The Movie.

-The album is available for purchase on iTunes, Amazon, as well as many major retailers around the country on iTunes, there is a "Deluxe Version" of the album that contains 3 bonus tracks; "Love Drunk (Acoustic)", "Heart Heart Heartbreak (Acoustic)" and a Mark Hoppus remixed version of "Love Drunk".
+When the album was released, it became available for purchase on iTunes, Amazon, as well as many major retailers around the country on iTunes, a "Deluxe Version" of the album was also released, which contains three bonus tracks; "Love Drunk (Acoustic)", "Heart Heart Heartbreak (Acoustic)" and a Mark Hoppus remixed version of "Love Drunk".

 In March 2010, Boys Like Girls supported Hedley along with Stereos and FeFe Dobson on select dates across Canada.
 "Heart Heart Heartbreak" was released as the third and final single on April 13.
 Boys Like Girls co-headlined The Bamboozle Roadshow 2010 between May and June 2010.
 All Time Low, Third Eye Blind, and LMFAO co-headlined with Boys Like Girls.
-Along with numerous other supporting bands, including 3OH!3, Good Charlotte, Forever The Sickest Kids, Cartel, and Simple Plan.
+Along with numerous other supporting bands, including 3OH!3, Good Charlotte, Forever the Sickest Kids, Cartel, and Simple Plan.
 Martin Johnson and Paul DiGiovanni had a small cameo in Good Charlotte's "Like It's Her Birthday" music video, along with The Maine's John O'Callaghan and Kennedy Brock.

+In May 2010, Boys Like Girls participated in the Ultimate Prom contest sponsored by Seventeen Magazine.
+Bremen High School in Bremen, Indiana, was the winning school, and the band performed at the school's May 8 Senior Prom.
+Bremen senior Alicia Cauffman submitted the winning entry, a video submission detailing the town's "economic hardship and school spirit."